raspberrypilearning/code-a-carol/en/step_7.md

 + Create three more functions in exactly the same way, one for each of these parts.

 You'll notice another type of note here.
-This note is called a **minim** and will last for 2.
+This note is called a **minim** and will last for 2 beats.

 ![Minim](images/minim.png)